-- Completed design for comprehensive airfield electrical lighting system rehabilitation and vault relocation, as well as replacement of the approach lighting system. - Worked with local area schools promoting science, technology, education, and math (STEM) education, particularly aerospace and manufacturing career development.
-This consisted of conducting and coordinating tours of the Authority and select tenants with a focus on flight training, airport management, air traffic control, and aircraft maintenance careers.
-Additionally the Authority has worked with NC State University, East Carolina University, and other secondary educational institutes to focus on specific tours promoting engineering, manufacturing, and management of aviation aerospace industries. - Successfully completed a Federal Aviation Administration Part 139 inspection of the airfield and reestablished support for an Air Traffic Control Tower program that is vital to Kinston Regional Jetport's operations. - The Authority maintained steady job growth in fiscal year 2016.
-Private sector employment at the Authority increased 48% over the prior year, with a total of 737 employees.
-These numbers do not reflect the public agencies who are also tenants at the Authority. - The average annual salary of \$41,273 for private sector jobs at the Authority was slightly less than the previous fiscal year, however these salaries are 33% higher than the average annual private sector salary for Lenoir County.
-Compared to the \$750,000 in state operating aid the Authority received in fiscal year 2016, the total payroll for private sector companies at the Authority was more than \$30.4 million. - With 85% of facilities currently leased, the Authority continues to receive interest from prospects in several targeted industries, including Tier 1 and Tier 2 aerospace suppliers, technical service firms, federal government contractors, aviation maintenance, repair and overhaul (MRO) companies, as well as manufacturers in paper, metal, and building products.
+- Working in partnership with Carolina Gateway to implement CCX terminal for CSX and connection to the Global TransPark. - Extension of Harvey Parkway to Highway 11, developing north/south limited access highway connectivity has been approved, funded, and is under implementation. - Significant progress on comprehensive airfield lighting system rehabilitation and electrical vault relocation, as well as replacement of the approach lighting system. - The Authority maintained steady job growth in fiscal year 2017.
+Private sector employment at the Authority increased 15% over the prior year, with a total of 847 employees.
+These numbers do not reflect the public agencies who are also tenants at the Authority. - The average annual salary of \$40,623 for private sector jobs at the Authority was slightly less than the previous fiscal year, however these salaries were 29% higher than the average annual private sector salary for Lenoir County.
+Compared to the \$750,000 in state operating aid the Authority received in fiscal year 2017, the total payroll for private sector companies at the Authority was more than \$41million. - With 70% of facilities currently leased, the Authority continues to receive interest from prospects in several targeted industries, including Tier 1 and Tier 2 aerospace suppliers, technical service firms, federal government contractors, aviation maintenance, repair and overhaul (MRO) companies, as well as manufacturers in paper, metal, building products, and agricultural and energy businesses.